 These could be professional bodies, trade associations, forums or interest groups.

-Discover whether your competitors belong to a trade association, professional body or network.
+Check whether your competitors belong to a trade association, professional body or network.

 To find your trade association visit the Trade Association Forum website or call 020 7395 8283.